-Getting hit with a fraudulent charge can result in a loss of income, and disputing it is a difficult and time-consuming task.
-Since fighting fraud can be an uphill battle, it’s important to protect yourself.
-Below are six tips to spot and prevent fraudulent vacation rental payments from taking business away from you.
+Getting hit with a scam rental charge can result in a loss of income, and disputing it is a difficult and time-consuming task.
+Since fighting vacation rental fraud can be an uphill battle, it’s important to protect yourself.
+Below are eight tips to spot and prevent scammers from taking business away from you.

 1. Make sure your rental agreement is airtight

 Before you rent out a vacation property, read through your rental agreement with a fine-tooth comb.
-Imagine a fraudster is reading it with intentions of taking advantage of you.
-Include all important information and make sure terms are clear.
+Imagine a scammer is reading it with intentions of taking advantage of you.
+Include all the important information and make sure terms are clear.
 Use valuable resources and blogs like Homeaway to pick up valuable insights into what you should include in your rental agreement.

 2. Know who your guest is

-Taking the time to vet your guests can help prevent fraudulent charges.
+Taking the time to vet your guests can help prevent being scammed with fraudulent charges.
 Start by engaging in a friendly conversation to get to know your renter and get a better sense of their credibility.
-Conduct a Google search to find out if they indeed are a real person.
+Conduct a Google search and use social media to find out if they are indeed legitimate.
 Surprisingly, you can learn quite a bit of information about a person online.